salawhaaat/aws-go-yt-search/readme.md

 ## Deployment

 The project is designed to be deployed using the Serverless Framework.
 The `serverless.yml` file defines the AWS Lambda function and its associated API Gateway endpoints.

-## Configuration

-To configure the project, update the `config.toml` file with your YouTube Data API endpoint and API key.

 ## Build and Deploy